What is Alchemy?

 What about studio space and time?

 Our programming schedule is flexible enough to provide a good amount of studio practice.
 Artists are invited to explore several of the easily accessible outside porches, barns and plein air spaces.
+Hillier Community Hall will be our shared indoor studio space with a studio table and chair for each artist.

 Is it fancy?